Gospel magic

 Gospel magic is the use of otherwise standard stage magic tricks and illusions as object lessons to promote Christian messages.
 Gospel magic does not claim to invoke spirits or paranormal powers.
 Gospel magic is intended to present the Christian good news through "visual parables"; the trick or illusion is used to present theological points in an entertaining way with the intention that people will remember the message.
 Gospel magic is generally presented as stage magic or platform magic, but it can be adapted to close-up magic or micromagic situations.

 History

 The first modern use of Gospel magic is in the ministry of the Italian Catholic priest Giovanni Melchiorre Bosco (Don Bosco, 1815–1888).
 His autobiography lists many dozens of magic tricks used for the purpose of offering religious instruction to children and youth.

 Don Bosco has been seen as the Patron Saint of Catholic Magicians and, specifically, Catholic Gospel Magicians.

 In 1910, C. H. Woolston published Seeing Truth: Object Lessons with Magical and Mechanical Effects which aimed to help adults working with children in church.
 Other texts were soon written that incorporated Gospel messages with magic.

 In 1953, the International Fellowship of Christian Magicians began in the US.
 This rapidly spread the use of the creative arts to teach the Gospel.
-Many Gospel Performers, dealers and authors made their first attempts at magic under their tuition.
-There are now chapters in many US and Canadian cities as well as in the UK, Germany and Hong Kong.
 An international magazine, The Voice of the FCM, is published every two months.
 Annual conventions are held in US, UK and Germany.

-In the Bible

-Biblical references to "magic" are, without exception, the manipulation of supposed preternatural powers usually associated with conjuring spirits in order to foretell the future (1 Samuel 28:7), or dealing with astrology (Isaiah 47:13), rather than stage magic.

-The arts and ministry

-The arts have long been used to present Christian teachings.
-Icons, parables, music, song, dance, poetry, sculpture, painting, stained glass, theater, radio, film, television, the Internet, stage magic and illusion have all been used.
-Today this often includes story-telling, drama, puppetry, ventriloquism, balloon-modelling and juggling.

-American Gospel magicians

-Well-known and influential gospel magicians include Duane Laflin, Dennis Regling, David and Teesha Laflin, Andre Kole, Scott Wolf, Dock Haley and Brad Brown.